RobArthan/pp/NOTES.md

 ### Clone the ProofPower git repo git@github.com:RobArthan/pp.

-You will need to import or create SSH keys to allow you to do this, see the GitHub documentation.
-I've assumed you made the clone in $HOME/git/pp.
-Adjust as appropriate below.
-(If you needed to create SSH keys, then make sure you export them to somewhere safer on your host than the .ssh directory in the VM.)

 Now you can go back to the top of this document and follow the instructions there.

 Rob Arthan (rda@lemma-one.com) 18 April 2015